membraneframework/membrane_demo/rtmp_to_hls/README.md

 ### Client
-Client is just a simple javascript application, the [HLS.js](https://github.com/video-dev/hls.js/) web player.
+Client is just a simple javascript application using the [HLS.js](https://github.com/video-dev/hls.js/) web player.

 ## How to run the demo?
 In order to run the demo, clone the membrane_demo repository and checkout to the demo directory: